pmariglia/showdown/README.md

 BOT_MODE: (string, required) The mode the the bot will operate in.
 Options are "CHALLENGE_USER", "SEARCH_LADDER", or "ACCEPT_CHALLENGE"
 USER_TO_CHALLENGE: (string, required if BOT_MODE is "CHALLENGE_USER") The user to challenge
 POKEMON_MODE: (string, required) The type of game this bot will play games in
-TEAM_NAME: (string, required if POKEMON_MODE is one where a team is required): The name of the JSON file that contains the team you want to use.
+TEAM_NAME: (string, required if POKEMON_MODE is one where a team is required) The name of the JSON file that contains the team you want to use.
 More on this below in the Specifying Teams section.
+SEARCH_DEPTH: (integer, default 2) The max search depth that will be used.
 RUN_COUNT: (integer, required) The amount of games this bot will play before quitting
 ```